alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 — Intentionally consider what other reliability challenges the SRE team needs to tackle.
 — Make an intentional decision to hand back the service to the product development team.
 Otherwise, your team risks attrition as SREs move on to more interesting opportunities.

-In this case, you don’t have the option to transfer work back to another team.
+In this case, you don't have the option to transfer work back to another team.
 Instead, consider the following tactics:

 - If the service does not conform to its SLO, stop feature-related project work in favor of reliability-focused project work.
 - If it becomes impossible to operate a service at SLO within agreed toil constraints, reduce your SLOs—unless management provides more capacity (people or infrastructure) to deal with the situation.

 ## Making More SRE Teams

-When you’re creating a new SRE team, we recommend that you do the following:
+When you're creating a new SRE team, we recommend that you do the following:

 - Read any postmortems written after other teams were established.
-Identify and repeat what went well and fix and explore alternatives for things that didn’t go well.
+Identify and repeat what went well and fix and explore alternatives for things that didn't go well.
 - Seed the new team with SREs from the existing team — some of your best SREs and highest-potential SREs who can rise to the challenge.
-In our experience, finding qualified SRE candidates is difficult, so growing a team quickly with new hires often isn’t realistic.
+In our experience, finding qualified SRE candidates is difficult, so growing a team quickly with new hires often isn't realistic.
 - Standardize the framework for establishing teams and onboarding services (see Chapter 18).
 - Make changes to the on-call responsibilities slowly.
 For example:
-  - To avoid a sudden loss of skilled on-call engineers, keep team members oncall for their previous team’s systems for a transitional period.
+  - To avoid a sudden loss of skilled on-call engineers, keep team members oncall for their previous team's systems for a transitional period.
   - After the teams split, wait three to six months to split the on-call rotations.

 ### Service Complexity - Where to split